BHP announces spin-off plan, no share buyback for now

 NEWCO INTEREST

-BHP Billiton was formed in 2001 from the merger of London-based Billiton with Australia's BHP, fusing two of the world's top producers of iron ore, aluminum, coal, copper, nickel and oil.
+BHP Billiton was formed in 2001 from the merger of London-based Billiton with Australia's BHP, fusing two of the world's top producers of iron ore, aluminium, coal, copper, nickel and oil.

 The company is still listed in Australia and the UK.
 NewCo will be headquartered in Perth and listed in Australia, with a secondary listing in South Africa.